TNRC Original Research

 In this TNRC Learning Series webinar, hosted by the Basel Institute on Governance, the authors of the TNRC Topic Brief Internal controls and illegal wildlife trade: A systemic approach to corruption prevention and law enforcement integrity join leading experts to discuss how the use of internal controls may help prevent the corruption that often accompanies illegal wildlife trade and natural resource crimes.
 The speakers describe the results of a three-country pilot study and addressed learning questions related to: a) how assessments of internal control systems can help practitioners achieve objectives; b) the current state of natural resource management (NRM) internal controls as observed in the study; and c) implications for future NRM programming and recommendations for the future.

-The Basel Institute is also drawing on its research on social norms that drive corruption in IWT to partner with TRAFFIC to deliver a multi-year package of work researching and testing behavioral approaches for reducing corruption in natural resource sectors.
+The Basel Institute drew on its research on social norms that drive corruption in IWT to partner with TRAFFIC to deliver a multi-year package of work researching and testing behavioral approaches for reducing corruption in natural resource sectors.

 Additional Research

-TRAFFIC is delivering multi-year empirical research on the use of big data to identify corruption risks in the awarding of forest access agreements.
+TRAFFIC delivered a multi-year empirical research on the use of big data to identify corruption risks in the awarding of forest access agreements.

 Harnessing big data to uncover corruption in the forestry sector